Yahoo-Mike/recovery_device_lenovo_TB128FU/README.md

 The TB-128FU has similar specs to the Lenovo Xiaoxin Pad 2022 and Moto Tab G62, so it might work on them too.

-For more information, see the [XDA Developer's thread](https://forum.xda-developers.com/P11/development/recovery-twrp-3-3-x-lenovo-smart-tab-m10-plus-t4005859) .
+For more information, see the [XDA-Developer thread](https://forum.xda-developers.com/t/recovery-tb128fu-unofficial-twrp-3-7-x-for-lenovo-tab-m10-plus-gen-3-sdm680.4538035/)

 ## About Device